bhagyasilva-git/healthwell-site/README.md

 📌 License

-This project is created for educational purposes only.
+This project is created for educational purposes.